 - a.
 Firearms and ammunition

 - b.
 Explosives and incendiaries

 - c.
 Knives with blades longer than two inches

 - d.
 Homemade weapons

 - e.
 All other weapons and instruments for which the primary use is to inflict personal injury

 - f.
-Drugs and drug paraphernalia
+Illegal drugs, unauthorized prescription drugs, and drug paraphernalia

 - g.
 Stolen property

 - h.
 Alcohol

-- i.
-Tobacco for minors
+- Tobacco for minors